aperiosoftware/astropy-timeseries/docs/timeseries/index.rst

 It looks like there might be a hint of a secondary transit!

-To learn more about the capabilities in the `astropy.timeseries` module, you can find links to the full documentation in the next section.
+To learn more about the capabilities in the `astropy_timeseries` module, you can find links to the full documentation in the next section.

 .. _using-timeseries: